patel-zeel/gpax/README.md

 **Disclaimer: Some of the following information also includes future features that are not yet implemented.
 Some information might also be outdated.**

+## Quick notes
+Define `jnp.jitter=<reasonable value>` in the beginning of your code, it is used everywhere in the library.
+The default value is 1e-6.

 ## GP

 ### ExactGP